boxside/Jabar-Veggie/README.md

 ![Figure 6](https://github.com/boxside/Jabar-Veggie/blob/main/figure/Figure_3.png)

 ## "The Big Brother's" Contribution
-  the big brother is refer to the capital city and big city that near DKI Jakarta such as Kota Bekasi, Kota Depok, and Kota Bogor. we can see their contribution from **Figure 7**
+  the big brother is refer to the West Java's capital city and big city that near DKI Jakarta such as Kota Bekasi, Kota Depok, and Kota Bogor. we can see their contribution from **Figure 7**
 ![Figure 6](https://github.com/boxside/Jabar-Veggie/blob/main/figure/Figure_4.png)